al6x/my_cluster/readme.md

-# Tools for cluster management (for my projects, but maybe it will be also usefull for yours).
+# Tools for cluster management.

+For my projects, but maybe it will be also usefull for yours.

 Define your configuration (use config.example as sample)